ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/actions_events.md

 <button on="tap">
 ```

 Then, we add a colon character, then define the `id` of the target we want our action to have an effect on.
-We’ll hide our `<h1>` element, so let's add “hello” after the colon character.
+We’ll hide our `<h1 id="hello">` element, so let's add “hello” after the colon character.

 ```html
 <button on="tap:hello">